THE QUESTIONS ENTREPRENEURS ARE ASKING: WHAT IS MY COMPANY WORTH?

 What is my company worth?

-Process creates value.
-A buyer or financial sponsor won’t understand how much you are worth to them until they have faced the prospect of losing you to a competitor.
+A buyer or financial sponsor won’t understand how much you’re worth to them until they’ve faced the prospect of losing you to a competitor.

 Now let’s talk about what your small technology company is worth in the form of intrinsic value, market value, and synergy value.

 Intrinsic value is the present value of all of your future cash flows.
 Nobody believes your forecast, so nobody will believe your DCF.
 That said, you should do the analysis because at the very least it will a) educate them on your vision for growth and b) influence their DCF analysis.

 Market value is the value of your company compared to other similar companies that have sold recently, based on Price-to-Sales multiples, Price-to-EBITDA multiples, and any other available comparable metrics as well as your valuation based on a peer group of comparable public companies.